Friday, 24 June 2011

-The town itself clung rather awkwardly to a hillside.
+Violay itself clung rather awkwardly to a hillside.
 The streets were all steep and oddly angled – we could see why there was no camping ground.
-Most of the buildings were only one story high on the upper side but three stories on the lower, giving them a rather bleak, institutional look.
+Most of the buildings were only one story high on the upper side but three stories on the lower, giving them a somewhat bleak, institutional look.

-For some reason the good citizens of Violay have retained the old, dangerous road rule of priority to the right at roundabouts, which has been abandoned almost everywhere except at the Arc de Triomphe in Paris.
+For some reason the good citizens of Violay have retained the old, dangerous road rule of priority to the right at roundabouts, which has been abandoned almost everywhere in France (except at the Arc de Triomphe in Paris).

 The barwoman was Asian, a rare sight in France, where Africans are much more common.
 She directed us to the gîte a couple of streets down, but it was locked and empty, not surprising in the middle of the day.

 Keith had the idea of asking at the Mairie which was a little way along the same street, and luckily for us, the good ladies there had not closed punctually for lunch, so we were able to get in.
 They kindly telephoned the manager of the gîte and arranged for us to go back at 1 pm.